Target operating model

 A simpler framework is used in the literature on Enterprise Architecture.
 Strategy is converted into capabilities, using a capability map, and each capability is described in terms of "people", process and technology.

 A target operating model can be a one-page document – the operating model Canvas is an example.
 It can also be 10 pages or 100 pages.
 If the document is more than 100 pages it becomes a manual rather than a model.

 Target operating models provide the vision for organisations undergoing change.
 The reason for any new model is likely to be a new strategy or new business model or a significant failure in the performance of the existing operations for one or more stakeholders.
 Hence work on target operating models should be closely linked to strategy work.
 Form follows function; in other words target operating models follow strategy.
 A target operating model project typically also includes the roadmap over time that specifies what the company needs to do to move from the "as is" to the "to be".

 A good place to start is with a value-chain map.
 First identify the value propositions (the products and services) that the organization is offering.
 Then define, for each value proposition, the value chain of activities that is needed to deliver the proposition.
 Different value chains can then be present above or underneath each other in a "map", in order to identify steps that can be "aggregated" across chains to gain economies of scale or "standardised" to gain consistency or "kept separate" to gain local adaptation.
 These choices then lead directly to organisational implications.

 Target operating model OM work can be done at different levels of detail.
 At the highest level is the strategy or the design principles.
 Then comes a rough sketch, probably in the form of a value chain map or organisational model.
-Then comes more and more layers of detail arriving finally at job descriptions for every job, floor layouts for offices or factories, KPIs for every department, draft contracts for every supplier, data input and output specifications for every software application, etc.
+Then comes more and more layers of detail arriving finally at job descriptions for every job, floor layouts for offices or factories, Key Performance Indicators for every department, draft contracts for every supplier, data input and output specifications for every software application, etc.